Guy Fawkes: Torture

-Fawkes gave his name as John Johnson and was first interrogated by members of the King's Privy chamber, where he remained defiant.
+Fawkes gave his name as John Johnson and was first interrogated by members of the king's Privy chamber, where he remained defiant.
 When asked by one of the lords what he was doing in possession of so much gunpowder, Fawkes answered that his intention was "to blow you Scotch beggars back to your native mountains."
 He identified himself as a 36-year-old Catholic from Netherdale in Yorkshire, and gave his father's name as Thomas and his mother's as Edith Jackson.
 Wounds on his body noted by his questioners he explained as the effects of pleurisy.
 Fawkes admitted his intention to blow up the House of Lords, and expressed regret at his failure to do so.
-His steadfast manner earned him the admiration of King James, who described Fawkes as possessing "a Roman resolution".
+His steadfast manner impressed King James, who described Fawkes as possessing "a Roman resolution".